-Twitter Reacts To NRATV Reportedly Shutting Down With Messages Of "Thoughts & Prayers"
+Twitter's Response To NRATV Shutting Down?
+Yup, Lots Of "Thoughts & Prayers"

 The National Rifle Association (NRA) is reportedly putting an end to its problematic online news network, NRATV.
 On Wednesday, The New York Times reported that the NRA would be parting ways with its advertising firm, Ackerman McQueen, which runs NRATV, making the controversial network no more.
 And seeing how Twitter is reacting to NRATV reportedly shut down shows people are pleased with the development and feel it was long overdue.